thomyks/Automatic-Topic-Extraction-with-BERTopic/README.md

    - **Methods**: Wizmap, DataMapPlot, Sunburst Chart, Tree Map
    - **Output**: Interactive visual representations of topic clusters and hierarchies
    - **Key Characteristics**:
-     - **Wizmap**: Interactive visualization of document embeddings allows you to zoom in on a specific document.
+     - **Wizmap**: Interactive Visualization of Document Embeddings that Allows you to zoom in on a specific document.
      - **DataMapPlot**: Interactive visualization of document embeddings and topic clusters, offering an intuitive view of the data space.
      - **Sunburst Chart**: Circular, Three-level hierarchical Chart representing Subtopics, Topics and Supertopics, enabling easy navigation between broader topics and their more specific counterparts.